dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/search.md

 `@Html.DisplayNameFor(model => model.Movies![0].Title)`

 In the preceding code, the `DisplayNameFor` HTML Helper inspects the `Title` property referenced in the lambda expression to determine the display name.
 Since the lambda expression is inspected rather than evaluated, you don't receive an access violation when `model`, `model.Movies`, or `model.Movies[0]` are `null` or empty.
 When the lambda expression is evaluated (for example, `@Html.DisplayFor(modelItem => item.Title)`), the model's property values are evaluated.
+The `!` after `model.Movies` is the [null-forgiving operator](/dotnet/csharp/language-reference/operators/null-forgiving), which is used to declare that `Movies` isn't null.

 Test the app by searching by genre, by movie title, and by both: